About Ebykr

 Plyflex saddles were the last sub-brand of saddles manufactured and co-marketed by Brooks.
 Introduced as Brooks Plyflex on saddles like the P. 205, P. 206, P. 207, P. 208 and P. 209/L models in the 1933 catalog, the Plyflex molding process would come to constitute its own sub-brand by 1937.
 Familiarly enough, the Plyflex process used a multi-ply top molded to a leather foundation to provide extra cold and wet weather protection to the seat top.

 Despite being “a popularly priced weatherproof range,” Plyflex saddles seem to have added an additional third layer of protection compared to their Impervia brethren and sistren, which were only two-ply.
-Also regarded as non-cracking, non-clinging, flexible and durable, Plyflex saddles disappeared by 1950 and maybe earlier, noting a ten year gap in available Brooks catalogs from 1940 through 1949.
+Also regarded as non-cracking, non-clinging, flexible and durable, Plyflex saddles disappeared by 1950 and maybe earlier, noting a 10 year gap in available Brooks catalogs from 1940 through 1949.

-Products from Antler and Evertraut were only available wholesale when introduced.
+Products from Antler and Evertaut were only available wholesale when introduced.
 Why Brooks chose not to get behind selling these products directly remains unknown and something of a mystery, as most other products — including those under the Zapho, Impervia, Kaydex and Plyflex names — were sold directly (and wholesale, too) up to that point.
 Much like Brooks still does today.

 Maybe it had something to do with expanding supply chains and new distribution channels made possible by logistics breakthroughs and growing consumer sophistication.
 Or maybe it had something to do with leatherware and office furniture not fitting into the master plan.
-Indeed, Antler and Evertraut fail to elicit the same dreamy thoughts about earthly freedoms as Brooks does.
+Indeed, Antler and Evertaut fail to elicit the same dreamy thoughts about earthly freedoms as Brooks does.

 So, what makes a perfect bicycle saddle?
 Evidently, perfection means different things to different people.
 Judging by the saddles Brooks has made since J.B. traded his horse for a bike, people’s range of preference has been relatively consistent and narrow over the past 130 some odd years.